JvThunder/PEMS08-Traffic-Flow-Forecasting/README.md

     - This is an issue in `LSTM` layer.
     - This issue is addressed using Attention Layers.

+## Conclusion
+To conclude, we have made a predictive model using an LSTM neural network.
+We included hour and lag features, and also carefully scale and split the data.
+In the end, our model was able to predict both the train and test data better than our baseline which is moving average of previous values.
+We believe that this model can be further optimized and tested to help solve one of the real world issues, which is traffic management.

 ## Contributors
 - Bryan Atista Kiely (@Brytista)
 - Clayton Fernalo (@sanstzu)
 - Joshua Adrian Cahyono (@JvThunder)

 ## References
+- Guo, S., Lin, Y., Feng, N., Song, C., & Wan, H. (2019).
+Attention Based Spatial-Temporal Graph Convolutional Networks for Traffic Flow Forecasting.
+Proceedings of the AAAI Conference on Artificial Intelligence, 33(01), 922-929. https://doi.org/10.1609/aaai.v33i01.3301922
+- ChatGPT is used for debugging and clarification of concepts.